Skip to Content

 Bring Any Prescriptions You May Need (Plus Extras!)

-When cruising it’s always important that you bring any prescription medicines you may need and also bring your prescriptions with you if possible.
+When cruising, it’s always important to bring any prescription medicines you may need and, if possible, your prescriptions with you.

-This way if you run out of your medicine when on board for any reason you may be able to get a refill and it provides a useful record of which medicines you take.
+This way if you run out of your medicine when on board for any reason you may be able to get more, and it provides a useful record of which medicines you take.

-It’s important that when you check-in for your cruise you bring medicines in your hand luggage rather than your checked-in bag as you will be separated from your checked-in bag for a while and there is always the possibility that it will be lost.
+It’s important that when you check in for your cruise, you bring medicines in your hand luggage rather than your checked-in bag.
+You will be separated from your checked-in bag for a while, and there is always the possibility that it will be lost.

-Cruise ships do have pharmacies on board but these are limited.
+Cruise ships do have pharmacies on board, but the medications they can supply are limited.
 To learn more about the onboard medical facilities, check out the post below:

 Cruise Ships Don’t Have Full Pharmacies on Board – Here’s What They Have